DBAIWangGroup/nns_benchmark/algorithms/flann/README.md

 ##Prerequisites:

 - A modern compiler that supports C++11 and G++ 4.7

 - CMake (version 2.6 or over is required)

 - HDF5 should be installed.
+[HDF5](https://www.hdfgroup.org/HDF5/) is a data model, library, and file format for storing and managing data.
+It supports an unlimited variety of datatypes, and is designed for flexible and efficient I/O and for high volume and complex data.

 - [Sample data](https://github.com/DBWangGroupUNSW/nns_benchmark/tree/master/data) (e.g., audio) is downloaded, including data points, query points and ground truth results.
 Note that the input format is .hdf5 and all data files downloaded should be put to the knn_benchmark/data directory.

 ##Compile